liesnikov/extensible-elaborator/abstract/main.md

 Zooming in on the `compareAtom` function, the actual logic can be expressed in about [20 lines](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L530-L579) of simplified code.
 This is precisely what we'd like the compiler developer to write, not to worry about the dance around the constraint system.

-The functions described above are specific to Agda but in other major languages we can find similar problems with unifiers being large modules hard to understand.
+The functions described above are specific to Agda but in other major languages we can find similar problems with unifiers being large modules that are hard to understand.
 The sizes of modules with unifiers are as follows: Idris ([1.5kloc](https://github.com/idris-lang/Idris2/blob/542ebeae97ed8b35ca1c987a56a61e98d4291a75/src/Core/Unify.idr#L1392-L1430)), Lean ([1.8kloc](https://github.com/leanprover/lean4/blob/75252d2b85df8cb9231020a556a70f6d736e7ee5/src/Lean/Meta/ExprDefEq.lean)), Coq ([1.8kloc](https://github.com/coq/coq/blob/155688103c43f578a8aef464bf0cb9a76acd269e/pretyping/evarconv.mli)).
 For Haskell, which isn't a dependently-typed language yet but does have a constraints system [@jonesTypeInferenceConstraint2019], this number is at [2kloc](https://gitlab.haskell.org/ghc/ghc/-/blob/2f97c86151d7eed115ddcbdee1842684aed63176/compiler/GHC/Core/Unify.hs).

-**How do we solve this**
+**How do we solve this?**
 While Agda relies on constraints heavily, the design at large doesn't put at them the centre of the picture and instead frames as a gadget.
-To give a concrete example, function `noConstraints` allows you to pose restrictions on the computation that break the abstraction.
+To give a concrete example, function `noConstraints` allows you to pose restrictions on the computation that break the abstraction \todo{which abstraction}.
 On the other hand, `abortIfBlocked`/`reduce` and friends force you to make a choice between letting the constraint system handle blockers or doing it manually.
 These things are known to be brittle and pose an increased mental overhead when writing a type-checker.

 Our idea for a new design is to shift focus more towards the constraints themselves:
 First we give a stable API for raising constraints so that instead of the type-checker carefully calling the right procedure we raise a constraint, essentially creating an "ask" to be fulfilled by the solvers.
 This isn't dissimilar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, ch.
 4.4] or communication with an independent process [@allaisTypOSOperatingSystem2022a].
-Second, to make the language more modular we make constraints an extensible data type in the style of "Data types à la carte" [@swierstraDataTypesCarte2008] and give an API to define new solvers with the ability to specify what kinds of constraints they match on.
+Second, to make the language more modular we make constraints an extensible data type in the style of @swierstraDataTypesCarte2008 and give an API to define new solvers with the ability to specify what kinds of constraints they match on.
-Our current prototype is implemented in Haskell as is available at ....\todo{insert a link}
+Our current prototype is implemented in Haskell as is available at [github.com/liesnikov/extensible-elaborators](https://github.com/liesnikov/extensible-elaborators).\todo{make the repo public}

 For example, to solve unification problems we need to define a constraint that models them:
 ```haskell